EGR314Team308/Team308.github.io/index.md

 Overall, a version 2.0 of our software would focus on enhancing the user experience by implementing a more robust user interface.
 Additionally, it would prioritize the implementation of failsafe mechanisms, improved error handling, and improved data acquisition through the integration of additional sensors.
 These enhancements would allow for a more precise and reliable system, enabling users to better manage and optimize the greenhouse environment for optimal plant growth and health.

 ## MQTT Topic Table and Code Repository via Appendix B:

+The MQTT topic table and code repository show how communications were set up between the device and other systems.
+See Appendix E for these tables and code.

 [Appendix E: MQTT Topic Table and Code](Appendix B MQTT Topic Table and Code.md) <br>